Stony Brook University: Events and traditions

 The yearly Roth Pond Regatta, held since 1989, attracts dozens of competitors and thousands of attendees, including students, faculty, staff, and alumni.
 The competition involves groups making boats out of cardboard and tape, with the challenge to get across the Roth Pond first without sinking.

 Stony Brook holds two annual concerts – Back to the Brook during the fall semester and Brookfest during the spring semester.
 The inaugural Back to the Brook took place in 2012 and featured Reel Big Fish at the Staller Steps.
 Since then, Mac Miller, Lupe Fiasco, Walk the Moon, Fetty Wap and Post Malone have headlined Back to the Brook.
 2018's Back to the Brook was infamously cancelled after only 24 tickets were sold for headliner Ashanti a week before the concert.
 2019's Back to the Brook was controversially cancelled again.
 The historic Stony Brook concert series was revived in 2011 with Brookfest hosting headliners Bruno Mars and Janelle Monáe.
 Brookfest has since been headlined by Wiz Khalifa and Miguel, Ludacris and Grouplove, Childish Gambino and Diplo, Panic! at the Disco and Twenty One Pilots, Future and Cash Cash, DNCE and Joey Badass, 21 Savage and A Boogie wit da Hoodie, and ASAP Ferg and Aminé.

 In the early 2010s, Stony Brook's Graduate Student Organization sponsored a concert series on the first Thursday of every month titled Stony Brooklyn, focused on exposing the student body to up-and-coming indie rock musicians from the New York area.
 This concert series included acts like The Antlers, Parquet Courts, Beach Fossils, The Drums, Ra Ra Riot, Das Racist and The Front Bottoms playing concerts on the Stony Brook campus.
 As interest in this scene declined, the series was shut down by 2017.

+Stony Brook University has a lively performing arts community; at least 38 performance-based clubs had been registered as of August 2025.
+Performance groups on campus range from theatre troupes, music groups, and dance teams, many of which are associated with a cultural organization.
+Notable performance teams at Stony Brook include PUSO Modern (Philippine United Student Organization), CASB Dance Team (Chinese Association at Stony Brook), KBS Dance Team (no affiliated organization), and more.
+Stony Brook's Department of Student Engagement and Activities hosts Seawolves Showcase, an event dedicated to showcasing organizations on campus dedicated to the performing arts.
+The first Seawolves Showcase was held in 2010 and continues to be held every year during homecoming weekend.
+2025 marks the fifteenth annual Seawolves Showcase, which will be held on October 24.